 How Porting Out Works

-Occasionally, a user might want to end their subscription, but keep their existing number by porting it to a new provider.
-In this case, the user will require credentials to authenticate the porting with the recipient provider.
+Porting out allows a user to end their subscription and move their phone number from your service to another carrier.
+In this case, the user will require [credentials][port out-credentials-schema] to authenticate the porting with the recipient provider.
+In the Gigs API, this is managed using the [port out][port out-schema] resource.

 1. Create a port out